 Baylor > IFL > What We Do > For Faculty & Staff > Communio

-If Christian universities are to pursue excellence in teaching and research while deepening their religious commitment, they must provide significant opportunities for faculty—especially new faculty—to reflect upon the relationship between learning and faith and the mission of Christian higher education.
+If Christian universities are to pursue excellence in teaching and research while deepening their religious commitment, they must provide significant opportunities for their faculty and staff to reflect upon the relationship between learning and faith and the mission of Christian higher education.

-Offered each May since 2001 by the Institute for Faith and Learning, Communio: A Retreat for Faculty, seeks to meet this important faculty development need at Baylor.
-Hosted at Laity Lodge, a beautiful ecumenical retreat center in the Hill Country of Central Texas, the five-day retreat features guest lectures and guided discussions by noted Christian thinkers, common meals and worship, and other activities that encourage collegiality among faculty members as they explore together their common aims as Christian educators at Baylor.
+Offered each May since 2001 by the Institute for Faith and Learning, Communio: A Retreat for Baylor Educators, seeks to meet this important faculty development need at Baylor.
+The five-day retreat features guest lectures and guided discussions by noted Christian thinkers, common meals and worship, and other activities that encourage collegiality among faculty members as they explore together their common aims as Christian educators at Baylor.

 What happens at the retreat?

 Communio is first and foremost a retreat—an extended time for prayer, reflection, and renewal.
 Each day begins and ends with common prayer.
 Through scripture, sacred music, and silence we hope to orient (and often re-orient) the pattern of our daily living towards becoming more attuned to God's calling on our lives.
 Many who have attended these retreats have found these times of prayer as the most important offering of the week.

 Each morning and evening, we also will meet for a time of presentation and discussion led by one of our retreat speakers.
 Here we are able to learn and reflect together about matters of vocation, the relationship between faith and the academy, and the university's engagement with the church and culture.